notblackout/kf2-controlled-difficulty/spawn.md

 ### Albino/Special Zed Variants

-At the time this document was last updated, there are two albino or special zed variants:
+At the time this document was last updated, there are three albino zed variants in survival, also known as elite variants or special variants:

 * AL(PHA)\*, CA\*, ClotA\* (Albino Alpha Clot)
 * CR(AWLER)\* (Albino Crawler)
+* G(OREFAST)\*, GF* (Albino Gorefast -- two blades)

 The asterisk suffix makes these zeds albino/special.
 For example, "Crawler\*" would spawn a gas grawler and "AL\*" would spawn an albino alpha clot.
 Appending a * character to a zed that has no albino variant generates an error message and causes the SpawnCycle to be rejected.

-CD's `AlbinoCrawlers` and `AlbinoAlphas` options only have an effect when `SpawnCycle=unmodded`.
-If `SpawnCycle` is set to any other value (i.e. ini or a preset), then the cycle defs determine whether and when albino zeds spawn, regardless of the `AlbinoCrawlers` and `AlbinoAlphas` options.
+When CD's `AlbinoCrawlers`, `AlbinoAlphas`, and `AlbinoGorefasts` options are set to false, the associated zed albino type cannot spawn, even if the SpawnCycle says so.
+When those options are set to true, the associated albino zed type spawns whenever the SpawnCycle dictates.
+If the SpawnCycle does not include any albino zeds, then none will spawn even if one of the `Albino...` options is set to true.

 ## Sample Configuration: `basic_moderate` Preset